cnnrznn/cnnrznn.github.io/_posts/2018-12-26-building-a-bike.md

 The stem and handlebars prove to be a bit of a pain with old, cemented-on tape.
 However, they pop right off of the stem.
 I'll be able to salvage the handlebars, stem, and steerer tube spacers.
+For style, I could even keep the Masi top-cap.

 Work for a bike shop
 ------------